PaulNovack/CppZeroMQAsynchSQLServer/README.md

-# Adding Asynchronous Querying to PHP with C++ ZeroMQ and SQL Server
+# Adding Asynchronous Querying to PHP with C++ ZeroMQ and mySQL Server

 There is another branch messagepack that uses message pack instead of JSON for messsages sent with ZeroMQ probably better performance. https://github.com/PaulNovack/CppZeroMQAsynchSQLServer/tree/messagepack